-You've probably seen them on the grocery store shelves or had a recipes specially ask for San Marzano Tomatoes - but what the heck is so special about these canned tomatoes to give them a price tag above the rest?
+You've probably seen them on the grocery store shelves or had recipes specially ask for San Marzano Tomatoes - but what the heck is so special about these canned tomatoes to give them a price tag above the rest?
 Many a home cook swears by San Marzano, but there's an ugly secret lurking in those San Marzano brand cans: Those San Marzano tomatoes might be fake.

-Considered the most famous plum tomato from Italy, San Marzano tomatoes are grown at the base of Mount Vesuvius near Naples in rich volcanic soil.
+Considered the most famous plum tomato from Italy, certified San Marzano tomatoes are grown at the base of Mount Vesuvius near Naples in rich volcanic soil.
 This nutrient-dense soil gives them the sweet flavor and low acidity making them the perfect tomato to make sauces with.
 In fact, it's the only tomato used for a traditional Neapolitan pizza.
 It's important to know if the tomatoes in the can or real, or if these San Marzano tomatoes are fake.

 How to Tell If Your San Marzano Tomatoes Are Real